An opt-in is a term used when someone agrees to subscribe to your marketing channels, generally via email.

 Best practices to get website visitors to opt-in

 Sharing educational content is powerful because it provides your audiences with value.
-Educational content can be offered if the viewer hasn’t purchased anything or just made their first purchase.
-Whether the content that’s being shared is a free guide, an ebook, or an explainer video, all of your communications should provide value.
+You can offer educational content if the viewer hasn’t purchased anything or has just made their first purchase.
+Whether the content you’re sharing is a free guide, an eBook, or an explainer video, all your communications should provide value.

 Who doesn’t love a good discount?
 This is especially true for customers who are already interested in purchasing from you.
 Sending a coupon or discount via email is an effective way to pique their interest and redirect them to your website.
 A simple 15% off coupon could mean the difference between a customer buying from a competitor or from you.

-Another way to look at this is to create an incentive to purchase (a loyalty program).
-This is when customers are rewarded with points that can be used toward additional purchases.
+Another way to look at this tactic is to create an incentive to purchase with a loyalty program.
+A loyalty program rewards customers with points they can use toward additional purchases.
 As they earn more points, they receive more gifts and discounts.
 Implementing a complimentary subscription or loyalty program is a great way to reward customers and keep them coming back.

 The power of email marketing

 Email marketing is one of the most effective ways to boost revenue for your business.
 Whether you’re trying to generate awareness, traffic, increase revenue, or nurture your leads more effectively, email marketing is the way to go.
-Email marketing is effective because it allows your company to share valuable, pertinent information that you have control over.
+Email marketing is effective because it allows your company to share valuable, pertinent information that you can control.

 One way to see just how powerful email marketing can be is to look at some companies doing it right.
-Let’s take a look at some examples:
+Let’s take a look at these examples:

-Hubspot is an inbound sales and CRM platform that helps businesses convert leads, attract visitors and leads to create a seamless customer experience.
-Their email marketing is powerful because it offers educational material that adds value to the customer and makes them want to return.
+HubSpot is an inbound sales and CRM platform that helps businesses convert leads and attract visitors and leads to create a seamless customer experience.
+Their email marketing is powerful because it offers educational material that offers value to customers and makes them want to return.

-Not everyone who visits your site wants to be sent emails.
+Not everyone who visits your site wants to receive emails.
 Keeping a realistic list of interested customers will help your emails from becoming spam.
-Hubspot does this very effectively with its opt-out emails.
+HubSpot does so very effectively with its opt-out emails.

 NerdWallet

-NerdWallet is a website that offers financial products and educates users on all things finance, such as building credit ratings, credit cards, mortgages, and student loans.
-Because NerdWallet specializes in financial advice, their emails are chock full of helpful tips and expert guidance.
+NerdWallet is a website that offers financial products and educates users on all things financial, such as building credit ratings, credit cards, mortgages, and student loans.
+Because NerdWallet specializes in financial advice, their emails are chock-full of helpful tips and expert guidance.

-Not only do they contain advice, but there are plenty of attractive, eye-catching graphics and links you can’t help but click on.
+Not only do their emails contain advice, but they include plenty of attractive, eye-catching graphics and links you can’t help but click on.

 Canva

 Canva is a free graphic and digital design website that gives users the ability to design and create content without having much graphic design experience.
-From logos to photo editing to social media posts, Canva helps anybody create a professional-looking design.
+From logos to photo editing to social media posts, Canva helps anybody create professional-looking designs.

 Create better emails faster with Stensul